 What the company does

-It has also leveraged its 20-year experience in the sector to create coronavirus tests.
+Genedrive has leveraged its 20-year experience in the sector to create two coronavirus tests.

-The projects have been well received by the market, with the share price zooming over 1,000% since March.
+The projects have been well received by the market, with the share price zooming 1,500% between March and June.

 How it is doing